sdeming/botarena/LANGUAGE.md

     or
     pop @d0      ; @d0 now contains: 00100101 (37)
     dbg @d0      ; Display the value

-    ; Check if specific bits are set push @d0
+    push @d0
     push BIT_2   ; Check bit 2
     and
     pop @d1      ; @d1 will be 4 (bit is set)
     dbg @d1
     push @d0
     push BIT_1   ; Check bit 1
     and
     pop @d2      ; @d2 will be 0 (bit is not set)
     dbg @d2

-    ; Toggle bits
     push @d0
     push BIT_0   ; Toggle bit 0 (was set, now clear) xor